HDEnt327/maimaidx-prober/database/README_en.md

 **Usage:**

 Returns information related to a player's plate for a version.
-For list of versions, refer to
+For list of versions, refer to https://github.com/Diving-Fish/maimaidx-prober/blob/main/database/models/maimai.py.

+### Player: Profile